Exercise and Fitness as You Age

 Exercise and fitness as you age: Tips for building a balanced exercise plan

 Staying active is not a science.
-Just remember that mixing different types of exercise helps both reduce monotony and improve your overall health.
+Just remember that mixing different types of exercise helps both to keep your workouts interesting and improve your overall health.
 The key is to find activities that you enjoy.
-Here is an overview of the four building blocks of senior fitness and how they can help your body.
+Here is an overview of the four building blocks of fitness as you age and how they can help your body.

 The 1st building block of fitness as you age: Cardio endurance exercise